godotengine/godot-docs/getting_started/step_by_step/ui_game_user_interface.rst

 to ``0`` to reset the font's baseline.
 Our counter now works as expected.

 Let's make the ``Counters`` anchor to the right edge of the viewport.
-To do so we need to set the ``Bars`` container take all the available horizontal space it can.
+To do so, we need to set the ``Bars`` container take all the available horizontal space it can.
 Select the ``Bars`` node and scroll down to the ``Size Flags`` category.
 In the ``Horizontal`` category, check the ``Expand`` value.
 The ``Bars`` node